-True or False
+C. True or False

-- 12. Human relations with environment have become increasingly simple. - 13.
-Social Status and Power determine to what extent people can insulate themselves from environmental crises or overcome it.
+- 11. Human relations with environment have become increasingly simple. - 12.
+Social Status and Power determine to what extent people can insulate themselves from environmental crises or overcome it. - 13.
+Nature shapes society, society shapes nature - 14.
+Indoor pollution from cooking fires is not a serious source of risk - 15.
+Reducing air pollution could save millions of lives.

-- 14. Dropping of atom bomb on Hiroshima, the Bhopal gas tragedy etc are examles of mans 'indirect' hand in the occurrence of the disaster. - 15.
-The Mad Cow disease started in India.
+- 16. Dropping of atom bomb on Hiroshima, the Bhopal gas tragedy etc are examples of mans 'indirect' hand in the occurrence of the disaster. - 17.
+The Mad Cow disease started in India. - 18.
+Ecology has been mollified by social action - 19.
+India and Russia are significant contributors to world carbon and Greenhouse gas emission - 20.
+The Bhopal Industrial Disaster (1984) is the example of Natural disaster.